yunguid/sc-job/README.md

 # Job Application Screenshot Processor

 ## Overview
 This project automates the process of extracting job application information from screenshots using OpenAI's Vision API.
 It monitors a specified folder for new screenshots, processes them to extract key details, and logs the information in a CSV file.
+It also includes tools for quick statistics and daily reporting.

 ## Features
 - Automatic folder monitoring for new screenshots